Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 (a) When qualified under provisions of the foregoing subsection a member of the N.M.P.R.A., not already a member of the national association, (AMA) must become a member of a national association that would provide liability insurance for modeling activities.
 This does not apply to non-flying members.

 Section 3 APPLICATION FOR MEMBERSHIP: shall be made to the Secretary/Treasurer or through any association officer.
 Said application shall be accompanied by at least one year's dues and proof of membership, or application and fee for membership in the Academy of Model Aeronautics, or some other national model aircraft association or sanctioning body the N.M.P.R.A Board of Directors may designate.
 Upon approval of applicant's membership applicant shall be furnished an official racing number and receipt or other certificate of membership.
 Non flying members will not receive a racing number.
+The racing number shall consist of an available number and a single letter.
+The letter is determined by the location of residence of the member when they join.
+If a member moves to a new location, they may retain their prior race number or may request a new race number.
+If not already taken, the new race number shall have the same available number with the new letter suffix.

 Section 4 DURATION OF MEMBERSHIP: Membership in this Association may terminate by death, voluntary withdrawal or otherwise pursuant of these By-Laws.
 The right of a member to vote, and all other privileges and interest of a member in or to the Association or the property thereof, shall cease upon the termination of membership.